The 4 Main Temperaments of Babies

 However, babies who are sensitive or intense—or, heaven help you, both—often launch into screaming outburst, like boats tossed in a storm.

-Lizzy and her twin Jennifer were like peas in a pod, both super sensitive to noise and sudden jolts.
+Lizzy and her twin Jennifer were like peas in a pod, both super sensitive babies when it came to noise and sudden jolts.
 When unhappy, they cried with deafening force.
 Their one difference: Jenny could eventually quiet her own upsets, but once Lizzy’s screams got rolling, she had no ability to rein herself in.

 Infants like Lizzy are tough because their personalities are too big for them to handle.
 They’re often given funny nicknames by parents who are trying to laugh – rather than cry—during the difficult early days and nights.
 Amanda’s parents christened her “Demanda,” Charlotte’s mom called her “Gassy Gussy,” and Lachlan’s parents dubbed him “General Fuss-ter.”